anku94/amr/tools/topobench/README.md

    communication.
 2. `topology.h` contains the two topology generation methods.
 It is not necessary to understand them - it can be assumed that they generate meshblocks with the necessary topologies.

+## Update 20240527

+# topobench

+A P2P MPI communication benchmarking tool for different topologies.
+The goal is to simulate boundary communication in mesh-based physics codes.

+Reconstructs topology from a trace of messages.
+The trace can either be synthetically generated or captured from anactual dataset.

+Process:

+1. A mesh is generated using `topology.GenerateMesh`
+2. `MPI_Request` structures are initialized, communication happens for a given number of rounds, and stats are printed.

+## Mesh Construction

+Four mechanisms

+1. Ring (each rank communicates with `r+1` and `r-1`).
+2. All-to-all (each rank communicates with all other ranks).
+3. Dynamic (??)
+4. FromTrace

+## Trace Generation Utils

+`gen-msgtrace.py`